 Now let’s pivot from point maps to polygon maps.
-Since you’ve already learned how to use Datawrapper to design charts and symbol maps, let’s use this tool to create a choropleth map, which look like colored polygons.
-Choropleth maps are best for showing patterns across geographic areas by coloring polygons to represent data values.
+Since you’ve already learned how to use Datawrapper to design charts and symbol maps, let’s use this tool to create a choropleth map, which looks like colored polygons.
+Choropleth maps work best when used to show patterns across geographic areas by coloring polygons to represent data values.
 Datawrapper offers a wide collection of common geographical boundaries, including world regions, states and provinces, and also hexagons (cartograms), counties, congressional districts, and census tracts for the United States.

 In this section, you’ll create a choropleth map of typical home values for US states in August 2020 according to the Zillow Home Value Index, as shown in Figure 7.47.
 The index reflects typical home values (meaning those in the 35th to 65th percentile range, around the median) for single-family residences, condos, and co-ops, and it is smoothed and seasonally adjusted.

 Datawrapper splits the process of creating a map into four steps: select map, add data, visualize, then publish and embed.
 To create your own choropleth map, follow this tutorial.

 - Open the Home Value Index data in Google Sheets, which we downloaded from the Zillow research site.
 Read the notes to understand its origin and definitions.

 Good maps often require cleaning up messy data as described in Chapter 4.
 In our spreadsheet we removed all of the columns except two, August 2019 and August 2020, and we also inserted a Percent Change column, which we calculated this way: